LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 Copper| Line of acid
 Gold  | Cone of fire
 Silver| Cone of cold

+**Bonus Metamagic Feat**: At 2nd and 4th level a Dragon Disciple may select a bonus metabreath feat for which it meets the prerequisites.

 **Claws and Bite**(Ex): At 2nd level, a dragon disciple gains claw and bite attacks if he does not already have them.
 Use the values below or the disciple’s base claw and bite damage values, whichever are greater.